Radiologic Technology

 All students meeting the graduation requirements will be eligible to take the National Certifying Examination given by the American Registry of Radiologic Technologists (ARRT).
 Upon successfully completing the ARRT examination, the student will also receive a New York State license to practice radiography in the State of New York.

-You must have an associate’s degree to sit for the certifying exam and hold a license in radiologic technology.
-If you are in a certificate program, you must have an associate's degree prior to entering the program, or obtain one after completing the program, in order to sit for radiographic licensure.
+You must have an associate’s degree to sit for the certifying exam.
+If you are in a certificate program, you must have an associate's degree prior to entering the program, or obtain one after completing the program, in order to sit for the ARRT examination.

-What Can You Do With a Radiography Degree?
+What Can You Do With a Radiologic Technology Degree?

 You can perform diagnostic x-rays in a variety of settings and fields, that include medical facilities, private industry, and the military.
 Some examples are:

-• Hospitals, clinics, urgent care centers, and doctor's offices where you might perform X-rays for broken bones and trauma.
+• Hospitals, clinics, urgent care centers, and doctor's offices where you might perform X-rays for broken bones and trauma patients.

 • Working for TSA at airports